-The Studland Tagging Project has now been running since early 2009.
-The first year has been funded by the National Lottery’s, Your Heritage fund.
+The Studland Seahorse Project has now been running since early 2009.
+The first year was funded by the National Lottery Your Heritage Fund.
 This funding allowed us to tag a number of seahorses and learn a great deal about them.
-In this first season, we had many seahorses getting pregnant and giving birth a number of times and we have also learned that then definitely form partnerships for at least one season and keep to the same territory for the breeding season.
+In this first season, we had many seahorses getting pregnant and giving birth a number of times.
+We have also learned that they definitely form partnerships for at least one season, and keep to the same territory for the breeding season.

 New Conservation Zone

 PROTECTING THE SEAGRASS MEADOWS

 Studland Bay is now a Marine Conservation Zone (MCZ) and we hope this recognition will ensure that the existing laws will be enforced to protect this rapidly disappearing species.

 With our partners at Boatfolk and others we are starting to install Ecomoorings onto the site to help protect the seagrass and the seahorses.

 Visit Boatfolk’s Coastline Deadline page to learn about their environmental work.

 lick on the logo below to go to their page.

 Also check out about Ecomoorings on our Ecomooring page on this site